 The Father1 arrived at the station two hours before the train was supposed to leave.
 He got out of the house just at sunrise, traveled thirty miles through hemp fields, forests, and meadows, and now smelled of hemp, flowers and odorous roadside dust.
-The station smelled of coal, oil, and sun heated iron.
+The station smelled of coal, oil, and sun-baked iron.
 The workman, who smelled just like the Father, and, furthermore, of horse manure, as well as tar, sharply turned the carriage on its two back wheels, adjusted the seat and left, and the Father was left alone with his little bag, umbrella and rich cakes.
 For a minute the Father felt sad, and he shouted out in a frail tenor:

 “Ivan!
 Ah Ivan!”